suneelvanapalli/css-practice-udemy/README.md

 This is practice project, will be developed following the css course in udemy

+# 27-08-2020
+- setting outline, override browser default
+- list style to none to hide buller points for ul > li
+- cursor pointer for button hover
+- styling the plans(project)

 # 26-08-2020
 - working on styling the plans, highlighting the recommended plan
 - box-shadow, border-radius